JohnsonLabJanelia/laserCalib/README.md

 ```

-4. run viewers to extract aruco markers, press `q` to exit.
+4. extract aruco markers (landmarks), press `q` to exit.
 ```
 python run_viewers.py -c $calib_dataset -m aruco
 ```
+- Use aruco markers from the dictionary `DICT_4X4_100` -- see TODO for some examples.
-The aruco markers for detection needs to be from dictionary `DICT_4X4_100`.
-Please specify the marker ids for detection in the `config.json` file.
+- specify the marker ids and physical 3d coordinates of the marker centers in the `config.json` file.

 5. triangulate aruco markers